Oneo64/Auldworlde/Literature/Writing/Sea/_Prologue.md

 Alfrir was quiet for a moment.
 He nodded, lowering his gaze a little.

 "Tomorrow you may come back and talk to me again," Algord said, glancing at Ljörn as he calmed back down.
 "Good night."

-The sun rose, casting the early golden light upon the village.
-Ljörn already finished his breakfast.
-He stood in front of the chopping block, his axe high in the air.
-A single log stood on the stump.
-He let it fall, splitting the log into two.
-He moved the firewood aside onto a small pile.
-He still remembered about the invitation they received yesterday, but he tried to keep his mind of it.

-The door to his home opened and Alfrir came out.
-"Ljörn," he called.
-"Did you eat dagmal?"

-"Yes."
-Ljörn lowered his axe and turned to face Alfrir.

-"I think you should come."

-There was an awkward silence.
-Ljörn glanced up at his brother's eyes.
-He thought he already told him he wasn't anticipating the trip.
-"Again?
-What about father?
-Ulfnir can't fight well."

-"Don't you think we should go?
-The lady promised success away from this war!"

-"No," he denied again.